-HKAS1(119) HKAS2(9),(10),(23), (36)(a)
+HKAS1(119) HKAS2(9),(10),(23), (36)(a) HKAS23(8),(22)

-HKAS23(8),(22) HKAS1(119)
+HKAS1(119) HKFRS7(21)

-HKAS1(119) HKAS7(6),(8),(46) HKAS1(119) 48.15 Share capital and shares held for employee share scheme as liabilities (note 33).
+HKAS1(119) HKAS7(6),(8),(46) HKAS1(119) 48.15 Share capital and shares held for employee share scheme liabilities (note 33).

-Ordinary shares are classified as equity (note 27).
-Mandatorily redeemable preference shares are classified deduction, net of tax, from the proceeds.
+HKAS32(18)(a) Ordinary shares are classified as equity (note 27).
+Mandatorily redeemable preference shares are classified as net of tax, from the proceeds.

-HKAS32(35),(37) Incremental costs directly attributable to the issue of new shares or options are shown in equity as a buy-back or a share-based payment plan, the consideration paid, including any directly attributable incremental costs (net of income taxes) is deducted from equity attributable to the owners of VALUE HKFRS Limited as treasury shares until the shares are cancelled or reissued.
-Where such ordinary shares are subsequently reissued, any consideration received, net of any directly attributable incremental transaction costs and the related income tax effects, is included in equity attributable to the owners of VALUE HKFRS
+HKAS32(35),(37) Incremental costs directly attributable to the issue of new shares or options are shown in equity as a deduction, buy-back or a share-based payment plan, the consideration paid, including any directly attributable incremental costs (net of income taxes) is deducted from equity attributable to the owners of VALUE HKFRS Limited as treasury shares until the shares are cancelled or reissued.
+Where such ordinary shares are subsequently reissued, any consideration received, net of any directly attributable incremental transaction costs and the related income tax effects, is included in equity attributable to the owners of VALUE HKFRS Limited.

-HKAS32(33) Where any group company purchases the company's equity instruments, for example as the result of a share from contributed equity.
+HKAS32(33) Where any group company purchases the company's equity instruments, for example as the result of a share scheme and deducted from contributed equity.